Australian Information Industry Association

-Select a Core Category based on the primary market for your innovation.
-You can choose up to three categories - one primary category and one Cross Industry Category and/or Cross Technology Category.
+Select a Core Market Category based on the primary market for your innovation.
+You can choose up to three categories - one primary Market Category and one Stage Category and/or Technology Category.
 As part of your submission, you will be asked to respond to the specific criteria for the selected categories.
 Experiment by selecting different categories and check the various tabs to see what information you're required to provide.

 3. Take Note from our Chief iAwards Judge